 Shared Asset B

 Consider shared asset A which does not reference any other assets.
-Share asset B references shared asset A. When you include Shared asset A in Shared asset B, use the following syntax:
+We want shared asset B to reference (include) shared asset A.

 - When you lock an asset that contains nested assets, the nested assets are also locked.
 For example, if shared asset B uses shared asset A (i.e. asset A nested under asset B), locking shared asset B will also lock shared asset A.